 Financial ratings of the best life insurance companies

 In J.D.
 Power’s latest study on customer satisfaction, State Farm landed in first place out of 23 insurers surveyed.
 New York Life ranked sixth, Prudential eighth and MassMutual tenth.
 Guardian and John Hancock rounded out the list, ranking twelfth and fourteenth respectively.

 Life insurance reviews and reputation for the best companies

 To find out how providers treat their policyholders, refer to the Better Business Bureau.
 Legal & General, State Farm, New York Life, Haven Life, Navy Mutual, John Hancock, Guardian and Ethos earned the highest possible rating with the BBB.
 The other insurers — MassMutual, Prudential and Global Atlantic — are in the process of resolving complaints.

-How to compare life insurance companies on your own
+How do I compare life insurance companies?

 Finding a policy that works for your situation requires identifying your personal must-haves in advance so you can advocate for yourself while shopping around.
 Ask yourself:

 - What’s the coverage range?
 Different providers offer different ranges of coverage.
 While some policies start at $50,000, others may top out at this same figure.
 Determine how much coverage you’re interested in and make sure the provider you select can account for your needs.